Embattled immigration deal shows rightward lurch for Biden and Democrats

 “If Mexico doesn’t immediately stop ALL illegal immigration coming into the United States through our Southern Border, I will be CLOSING the Border, or large sections of the Border, next week,” Trump, for example, posted on social media in 2019.

-Trump and Biden are expected to face one another in the 2024 general election.
+Trump and Biden are expected to face one another again in the 2024 general election.
 Experts like Wolf expressed surprise that the two rivals have converged over the issue of immigration.

 “I don’t think anyone six, nine, 12 months ago would have predicted that President Biden would come out and say that he was staking his credibility on supporting a proposal that would, quote, shut down the border,” Wolf said.